javaire/serverless-favorite-books/README.md

 ### Auth0

-Auth0 is used for authentication and an Auth0 application should be created with asymmetrically encrypted keys (RS256).
+Auth0 is used for frontend-app authentication

 ## Getting started

 ### Backend

 * The backend is deployed on AWS using serverless framework.
+* It's RESTful API uses the Auth0 authorization provider.

 1. cd to the backend folder: `cd backend`
 2. Install dependencies: `npm install`